Heart Mountain (Wyoming): Geology

-Many models have been proposed to explain what caused this huge slab of rocks to start sliding and what allowed it to slide so far on such a low slope, fragmenting, thinning and extending as it went.
-Most geologists who have worked in the area agree that Absaroka volcanism played a role in the sliding and many suggest that a major volcanic or steam explosion initiated movement.
-Another model involves injection of numerous igneous dikes with the resulting heating of water within pores in rocks causing an increase in pressure which initiated sliding.
-Some geologists have suggested that hot pressurized water (hydrothermal fluids), derived from a volcano which sat north of Cooke City, Montana, effectively lubricated the sliding surface.
-Another possibility is that once the slide was moving, friction heated the limestone along the sliding surface, creating pseudotachylite, which then further broke down to calcium oxide and carbon dioxide gas (or supercritical fluid).
-The gas supported the slide in the way that air pressure supports a hovercraft, allowing the slide to move easily down the very low slope.
+Many models have been proposed to explain what caused this huge slab of rock to start sliding and what allowed it to slide so far on such a low slope, fragmenting, thinning and extending as it went.
+Most geologists who have worked in the area agree that Absaroka volcanism played a role in the sliding and many suggest that a major volcanic or steam explosion initiated the movement.
+Another model involves the injection of numerous igneous dikes, with the resulting heating of water within pores in the rocks causing an increase in pressure which then initiated the sliding.
+Some geologists have suggested that hot pressurized water (hydrothermal fluids) derived from a volcano which sat north of Cooke City, Montana lubricated the sliding surface.
+Another possibility is that once the slide was moving, friction heated the limestone along the sliding surface, creating pseudotachylite, which then further broke down into calcium oxide and carbon dioxide gas (or supercritical fluid).
+The gas supported the slide in the same way that air pressure supports a hovercraft, allowing the slide to move easily down the very low slope.
 When the rockslide stopped, the carbon dioxide cooled and recombined with calcium oxide to form the cement-like carbonate rock now found in the fault zone.
 The consensus favors catastrophic sliding and calculations suggest that the front of the sliding mass may have advanced at a speed of over 100 mph, meaning that the mountain traveled to its present location in approximately 30 minutes.